-Based in the UK but serving organisations operating in various industries all over the world, AKD Solutions is a learning and development consulting firm.
-Through their videos, apps, and games, they help their clients encourage teamwork, collaboration, leadership, and openness amongst their staff members.
+Based in the UK but serving organisations operating in various industries all over the world, AKD Solutions is a learning and professional development consulting firm.
+Through their videos, apps, and games, they help their clients encourage employee engagement, teamwork, collaboration, leadership, and openness amongst their staff members.

 Our development team came together to collaborate with AKD Solutions to fully understand the technicalities of the board game, Equally Yours, so that a web-based version could be accurately recreated.
-To make sure that the online version remained as effective as an in-person session, we conducted an extensive discovery workshop with the client.
+To make sure that the collaborative learning experience of the online version remained as effective as an in-person session, we conducted an extensive discovery workshop with the client.